kighdang/us-covid-tracker/README.md

 At the moment, the app only populates/updates the database with data from the COVID Tracking Project's Data API.
 To have the database update:
 * Launch Postman
 * Send a get request to http://localhost:8080/app/v1.
+Then use the command `SELECT * FROM states;` to query the states table for the data in the database.

 ## What's next
 * Some code that will instantiate the 'states' table so that the user does not have to do it themselves to setup